 What is short-term lodging?

-Homestay lodging is the rental of individual bedrooms within the host's home.
+On July 17, 2018, the Wilmington City Council approved an ordinance to allow the renting of bedrooms within a residence, herein known as homestay lodging.
+Homestay lodging is the rental of individual bedrooms within the host’s home.
 The host lives and remains onsite during the rental period.
-This definition also includes accessory dwelling units as long as the host is living on the property full-time and is there during the entire rental period.
+This definition also includes accessory dwelling units, as long as the host is living on the property full-time and is there during the entire rental period.

 Where can they be located?

 Both homestay and whole-house lodgings can be located in residential and non-residential districts with restrictions.

 Residential districts include: HD, HD-R, HD-MU, R-20, R-15, R-10, R-7, R-5, R-3, MF-L, MF-M, MF-MH, and MF-H districts.
 No lodging is allowed in MHP.

 Non-residential districts include: O&I, CB, RB, CBD, AI, RFMU, MSMU, MX, and UMX districts.
 Units are not permitted on the ground floor of any street-facing façade of a commercial building.

 - View a map of currently permitted Short-term Lodgings and Bed & Breakfasts with 400-foot buffer

 - Learn more about short-term lodging in residential districts

 - Learn more about short-term lodging in non-residential districts